 Powderhorn is many things: family-friendly, laid-back, inviting and convenient, but it is not a place to wear your fur coat.
 This charming resort is best known for its affordability.

 For those interested in mixing time on the skiing and riding with dining and nightlife, consider staying in nearby Grand Junction.
 Just 45 minutes west of Powderhorn, Grand Junction offers a charming downtown with shops, restaurants, bars, galleries, and even wineries and distilleries.
 With a multitude of affordable lodging and dining options—sure to satisfy every taste and budget—and a convenient, stress-free airport, Grand Junction is the perfect launching point for a ski vacation you won’t soon forget.

-Powderhorn is renowned for its corduroy and sunshine, so you can bet that the Powderhorn skiing is best enjoyed by intermediates and families.
+Powderhorn is renowned for its corduroy, sunshine and friendliness towards intermediate skiers and families.
 Powderhorn's desert-locale and arid climate produces incredibly light, fluffy snow.
-Because of the area is namely frequented by laid-back, friendly local skiers and boarders, lift lines are virtually nonexistent and the powder stashes stay fresh several days after storms.
-Experts will be pleased with Powderhorn’s famed bumps and Aspen glades.
+Because of the area is namely frequented by laid-back, friendly local skiers and boarders, lift lines are virtually non-existent and the powder stashes stay fresh several days after storms.
+Experts will be pleased with Powderhorn’s famed bumps and aspen glades.